przemastro/arqonia-1.0/README.md

-More info you can find in gettingStarted.txt.
+More info you can find in Installation.txt.

 # Thinking about the future